Sabbatical Archetypes

 Core feelings: Strategic, ambitious, forward-looking, decisive, pragmatic, ready for change.

-What this might look like: You deliberately pursue experiences that prepare you for a defined shift — learning new methodologies or theories, gaining industry experience, launching a side venture, etc. Your time is structured around whatever the shift is.
-You are less concerned with maintaining your current academic trajectory and more focused on where you’re headed next.
+What this might look like: You deliberately pursue experiences that prepare you for a defined shift — learning new skills, gaining experience, launching a side venture, etc. Your time is structured around whatever the shift is.
+You are less concerned with maintaining your current career trajectory and more focused on where you’re headed next.
 The sabbatical functions as a bridge to that new chapter.

 The Immersion Sabbatical